any-docs/css/content/guides/colors/color_values/index.md

 Originally, monitors were limited regarding how many colors they could render, and CSS colors were limited by those constraints, expanding as capabilities improved.
 With modern devices no longer limited to RGB, we now also have color models based on human perception instead, providing a much wider {{glossary("gamut")}} of colors.
 We can now describe color in CSS in several ways, and the options keep expanding.

-This guide introduces the different {{cssxref("&lt;color&gt;")}} value types.
+This guide introduces the different `&lt;color&gt;` value types.
 For a more detailed discussion, see the reference links provided below.

 ## Keywords